BastienScanu/summaries-rating/README.md

 # install dependencies
 npm install

+#start the server
+node src/server/server.js

-# serve with hot reload at localhost:8080
+# serve the client with hot reload at localhost:8080
 npm run dev

 # build for production with minification